top of page

 There are a few specific points cruisers tend to care about when reviewing a health insurance policy.

-Another is consideration is coverage for medical emergencies that occur offshore or while sailing.
-The good news - Genki explicitly includes this for liveaboard cruisers on all of their policies.
+One of the main considerations is coverage for medical emergencies that occur offshore, or while sailing.
+The good news - Genki explicitly includes this on all of their policies.

 Genki Native Premium